ludwig-ai/ludwig/examples/kfold_cv/README.md

 ## Regression Example
 This illustrates using the Ludwig API to run the k-fold cross validation analysis.
 To run the example, open the jupyter notebook `regression_example.ipynb`.
+Following steps are performed:
+* Download and prepare data for training and create a Ludwig model definition data structure from a pandas dataframe structure
+* Use `experiment.kfold_cross_validate()` function  to run the 5-fold cross validation
+* Display results from the 5-fold cross validation analysis

 Expected output from running the example:
 ![](../images/regression_kfold_cv_example_results.png)